-Luxembourg has entered into a Model I Intergovernmental Agreement ("IGA") with the United States.
-Under the terms of the IGA, the Fund will be obliged to comply with the provisions of FATCA under the terms of the IGA and under the terms of Luxembourg legislation implementing the IGA (the "Luxembourg IGA legislation"), rather than under the US Treasury Regulations implementing FATCA.
+Luxembourg has signed a Model I Intergovernmental Agreement ("IGA") with the USA on 28 March 2014.
+The Fund is hence obliged to comply with the provisions of FATCA under the terms of the IGA and under the terms of Luxembourg legislation implementing the IGA (the "Luxembourg IGA legislation"), rather than under the US Treasury Regulations implementing FATCA.